bmdubyah/bmdubyah/kringlecon2021/_posts/2021-12-30-kerberoasting-on-an-open-fire.markdown

 czifpiaseh@grades.elfu.org's password:
 TERM environment variable not set.
 \033[36m===================================================\033[0m
-88665a561824:~ wibrya$ TERM environment variable not set.
+88665a561824:~ bryan$ TERM environment variable not set.
 {% endhighlight %}

 To fix this, I reset the shell on the grades host for my user